Behold, Your Mother

-I was inspired by Indian geometric design and the rich imagery of the Psalm, as well as iconographic dictates.
+I was inspired by Indian geometric design and the rich imagery of Psalm 22, as well as iconographic dictates.
 In iconography, the images must be representational and symbolic rather than realistic in order to convey a spiritual truth rather than an earthly one.
 In this vein, the lions and the bulls of Bashan are stylized, and the swords are woven into the detail of the henna-style design.
 In the center, the peacock, age-old symbol of immortality, guidance, protection, & watchfulness, here reflects the strength and dominion of our rescuing God and stands as a bulwark against the attack.
 The red roses symbolize power and courage; the yellow roses, joy.

 Several verses from the Psalm, highlighted below, are written in Hebrew around the corners of the frame.

 1 My God, my God, why have you forsaken me?

 Why are you so far from saving me,